All Episodes

 So I think that's the proper way to do it.

-And Kirk, your thoughts.
+And, Kirk, your thoughts.

-Um that is so that can is so full of worms, and I really don't hear any evidence that an investigation is truly ongoing into that issue.
+That can is so full of worms, and I really don't hear any evidence that an investigation is truly ongoing into that issue.

-Um and I worry about that because the longer you wait, it gives people more time to cover their tracks.
+And I worry about that because the longer you wait, it gives people more time to cover their tracks.

 Yeah, I agree.